 - Training Your German Shepherd Dog, by Dan Rice DVM

 - German Shepherd Dogs for Dummies, by D. Caroline Coile

 - How to Train a German Shepherd: An Essential German Shepherd Training Guide by Austin Gleonard

 When books aren’t enough, videos can serve as an excellent supplementary learning tool.
 They can be helpful for visual learners, and it’s great to see the dogs and trainers in action!

 A good place to look for German Shepherd Dog training videos is on training school websites.
 A quick google search will give you tons of videos to peruse, but be careful about the source.
 Just because someone says they are an expert German Shepherd trainer doesn’t make it true!

-Another story is the German Shepherd videos from the Online Dog Trainer.
-This training is clear, provides step by step instructions, and comes from a reliable source – Doggy Dan: http://g.animalso.com/german-shepherd
+Another story is the videos training from the Brain Train For Dogs.
+This training is clear, provides step-by-step instructions, and comes under a one-time payment.

 Additional German Shepherd Training Tips and Tricks